grylpa/grylpalang/README.md

 Other Flutter targets (iOS, web, desktop) are not included.
 To add one, run `flutter create --platforms=<platform> .` from the project root.

+## Disclaimer

+This project is a personal software experiment.

+It is not medical advice, cognitive training, therapy, diagnosis, or a proven method for preventing or treating any condition.
+Any references to memory, attention, learning, brain challenge, or similar ideas describe the design goals and personal motivation behind the project, not scientifically validated claims.

+The software is provided as-is, with no warranty or guarantee of correctness, reliability, safety, availability, or fitness for any particular purpose.
+Use it at your own discretion.

+Translations, generated sentences, explanations, and text-to-speech output may contain mistakes.
+They should be treated as learning aids, not authoritative language instruction.
 ## License

 TBD